Policies

 Payment Policy

-Knife & Sharp Edge Safety Policy
+Knife & Sharp Blade Safety Policy

-At Sassafras everyone is asked to strictly follow and implement the following protocol.
-We consider the use of knives, saws, hatches and axes, a privilege.
-Youth not adhering, will be asked to hand in their knives for a specified amount of time (often till the end of the program day).
+The use of knives, saws, hatches and axes, is a privilege. at Sassafras.
+Youth (and others) not adhering, will be asked to hand in their knives for a specified amount of time, often till the end of the program day.
 All participants are required to pass knife safety, before purchasing or bringing a knife to program.

 -